My Hometown

 Castle: There are five historic castles, such as De Blauwe Camer (St. Catherine's Valley).

-Monasteries: The Holy Triangle includes the Norbertine Sisters (St. Catherine's Valley), the Benedictine Sisters (Our Lady's Abbey), and the former St. Paul's Abbey (now Chemin Neuf).
+Monasteries: The Holy Triangle comprises the Norbertine Sisters (St. Catherine's Valley), the Benedictine Sisters (Our Lady's Abbey), and the former St. Paul's Abbey (now Chemin Neuf).

 Churches: St. John's Basilica is a major attraction.